tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 }
 ```

 * `plugin::GraphDef`: This is a C++ object generated by protobuf toolchain with a predefined structure in graph.proto.
-Noted that the namespace has changed from `tensorflow::` to `plugin::`, which means it is a class defined in plugin.
+Note that the namespace has changed from `tensorflow::` to `plugin::`, which means it is a class defined in plugin.
 Plugin should maintain protobuf toolchain and graph.proto files.
 They should copy graph.proto from tensorflow proper and change the package name to `plugin`.

   Here lists all proto files needed in plugin:
     - [attr_value.proto](https://github.com/tensorflow/tensorflow/blob/r2.5/tensorflow/core/framework/attr_value.proto): AttrValue, NameAttrList